Pediatric Abusive Head Trauma CE for Kentucky Nurses

 - Palpation of legs, arms, hands, feet, and ribs to feel for crepitus or deformities

-Nursing neurologic assessment of the child with head trauma should include evaluation of:
+Nursing neurologic assessment of the child with head trauma includes evaluation of:

 - Eye opening